-RG 189.60RG 189.61 We consider that companies should not be deterred from undertaking a rights issue merely because convertible security holders are entitled to participate.
+RG 189.61 We consider that companies should not be deterred from undertaking a rights issue merely because convertible security holders are entitled to participate.
 Convertible security holders will have adequate information about the underlying securities because of continuous disclosure, the market price and the cleansing notice.

-Offers of unquoted options not covered by [CO 08/35]our non-traditional rights issues relief
+Offers of unquoted options not covered by our non-traditional rights issues relief

-- RG 189.61 Some rights issues for ordinary shares include an offer of unquoted options.
-These offers fall outside the disclosure exemption because they are not an offer of quoted securities and they are not a pro rata offer of securities in a class (i.e. shares) to existing holders in that class. - RG 189.62 RG 189.63 The transaction-specific prospectus provisions for continuously quoted securities in s713(2) require prospectus disclosure of the rights and liabilities attaching to the options themselves as well as the underlying securities. - RG 189.63 [CO 08/35] Draft ASIC Corporations (Non-Traditional Rights Issues)

-Instrument 2015/XX does not enable an issuer to offer unquoted options under the disclosure exemption because there would be no previous prospectus, continuous disclosure or market price for the options.
+RG 189.62 Some rights issues for ordinary shares include an offer of unquoted options.
+These offers fall outside the disclosure exemption because they are not an offer of quoted securities and they are not a pro-rata offer of securities in a class (i.e. shares) to existing holders in that class.
+RG 189.63 The transaction-specific prospectus provisions for continuously quoted securities in s713(2) require prospectus disclosure of the rights and liabilities attaching to the options themselves as well as the underlying securities.
+RG 189.64 ASIC Corporations (Non-Traditional Rights Issues) Instrument 2016/84 does not enable an issuer to offer unquoted options under the disclosure not enable an issuer to offer unquoted options under the disclosure exemption because there would be no previous prospectus, continuous disclosure or market price for the options.

-Other relief for rights issues
+D Other relief for rights issues

-We will consider granting case-by-case individual relief to permit an issuer to rely on s708AA or 1012DAA, even where the relevant securities or other financial products have been suspended for more than 5five days.
+We will consider granting individual relief to permit an issuer to rely on s708AA or 1012DAA, even where the relevant securities or other financial products have been suspended for more than five days.

-[CO-08/35]Draft ASIC Corporations (Non-Traditional Rights Issues) Instrument 2015/XX also provides technical relief that:
+ASIC Corporations (Non-Traditional Rights Issues) Instrument 2016/84 also provides technical relief that:

-- gives issuers and underwriters flexibility when dealing with foreign holders' entitlements under rights issues (see RG 189.71-RG 189.74); - streamlines the application of the on-sale provisions to securities or interests issued under the disclosure exemption (see RG 189.75-RG 189.81); and - addresses other technical issues in the application of the disclosure exemption-(see RG 189.82).
+- gives issuers and underwriters flexibility when dealing with foreign holders' entitlements under rights issues; - streamlines the application of the on-sale provisions to securities or interests issued under the disclosure exemption; and - addresses other technical issues in the application of the disclosure exemption.

-Relief to increase the maximum 5 five - day suspension period
+Relief to increase the maximum five-day suspension period

-- RG 189.64 RG 189.65 We will consider granting case by case individual relief to permit an issuer to rely on s708AA or 1012DAA-even where the relevant securities or other financial products have been suspended for more than 5 five days-where it appears that the securities are adequately priced and the market is fully informed. - RG 189.65RG 189.66 The underlying policy of the 5five-day requirement is to ensure that securities and other financial products are adequately priced by the market and that the market is fully informed. - RG 189.66RG 189.67 In calculating whether securities or financial products have been suspended for more than 5five days, we take the view that: - (a) '5five days' should be read as '5five trading days'; and - (b) securities or financial products are not suspended during a trading halt.
+RG 189.65 We will consider granting individual relief to permit an issuer to rely on s708AA or 1012DAA-even where the relevant securities or other financial products have been suspended for more than five days-where it appears that the securities are adequately priced and the market is fully informed.
+RG 189.66 The underlying policy of the five-day requirement is to ensure that securities and other financial products are adequately priced by the market and that the market is fully informed.
+RG 189.67 In calculating whether securities or financial products have been suspended for more than five days, we take the view that: (a) 'five days' should be read as 'five trading days'; and (b) securities or financial products are not suspended during a trading halt.
 ASIC relief is not required for these purposes.

-- RG 189.67RG 189.68 Whether the securities or other financial products appear to be adequately priced and the market is fully informed despite the suspension will need to be considered, taking into account having regard to all the circumstances of the case.
-In undertaking this assessment, we will have regard to consider circumstances such as: - (a) the length of the suspension-generally, the longer the period, the greater the level of scrutiny we will apply in granting relief;

-- (b) the reason for the suspension-we will consider whether the suspension is voluntary or whether it was being imposed as a result of failing to comply with the listing rules of the relevant market operator ASX
+RG 189.68 Whether the securities or other financial products appear to be adequately priced and the market is fully informed despite the suspension will need to be considered, taking into account all the circumstances of the case.
+In undertaking this assessment, we will consider circumstances such as: (a) the length of the suspension-generally, the longer the period, the greater the level of scrutiny we will apply in granting relief; (b) the reason for the suspension-we will consider whether the suspension is voluntary or whether it was being imposed as a result of failing to